Instructor: Rick Moore

 While each student will be at a slightly different stage on their mandolin development, the overall goal is learning to produce a beautiful sound using the most effective technique.
 And did I mention that there will be some fun and more than a few laughs!!

-Rick Moore is excited to be returning to instruct at FAMI.
+Rick Moore is excited to be returning to instruct at FAMI after the Covid hiatus.
 Rick was an educator in the Red Deer School District and has taught music in many other settings as well.

 Over a long musical career he has played many styles of music and studied with some fine North American players including Radim Zenkl, John Reichman, Mike Dowling, and Ralf Buschmeyer.
 His training includes classical guitar studies and music theory with the Royal Conservatory of Music.
 In addition, Rick has received training as a Clinical Musician from the Harp for Healing group in the US.

-In recent years Rick has played with several accomplished bands including Morningside Bluegrass, Canyon Mountain Boys, Burnt Timber Swing, and the Swing Shifters.
+In recent years Rick has played with several accomplished bands including Morningside Bluegrass, Canyon Mountain Boys, The Button Down Boys, and the Swing Time Allstars.

 Rick Moore is passionate about the value of music as medicine and always looks forward to passing musical knowledge on to others!

 Playing Experience Levels

 These guidelines aim to ensure that all camp participants have an enjoyable experience.
 They represent what your playing capability should be before you take the class (prerequisites).

 Classes are generally designed to pace themselves to match the participants' abilities.
 Level 1 classes aim to proceed at the pace of the slower students in the class.
 Level 2 and 3 classes aim to move at the pace of the majority of students in the class.
 Level 4 classes are designed to push the capabilities of all students and will target the pace of the more capable students Class descriptions that show a range (Levels 2-3) means the material presented is broadly applicable across that range.